 Registration fee includes admission to all sessions, conference syllabus, meals and refreshments, and access to exhibits, as well as materials for continuing education certification.
 A Concurrent Session Schedule, based on your registration form selections, will be in the packet you receive during on-site conference registration.
 Register early to ensure placement in the sessions of your first choice.
 Registrations are confirmed via email.

-All registrations must be accompanied by a check payable to MPO and postmarked on or before September 10, 2019.
-A refund, minus a $30 processing fee, will be given if notice of cancellation is received on or before September 10, 2019; cancellations after this date and no-shows will not be refunded.
-Substitutions are welcome.
-Registrations after September 10, 2019 will be assessed a $20 late fee.
+All registrations must be completed on or before November 9, 2020.
+A refund, minus a $30 processing fee, will be given if notice of cancellation is received on or before November 1, 2020; cancellations after this date and no-shows will not be refunded.
+Substitutions are welcome; please notify the conference coordinator at the earliest opportunity: email@example.com.
+Registrations after November 9, 2020 will be accepted as space allows and assessed a $20 late fee.